11 Top Ski Resorts in Utah, 2024/25

 Blue and black runs dominate the hill, with everything from steep tree runs to open bowls and groomed runs.
 Green runs cascade down the lower regions of the mountain, filtering into the main base lodge.
 Nine lifts, including both a gondola and a tram, are well-placed around the mountain, and lift lines are a rare occurrence.

-For the 2023/24 season, Snowbasin has invested in a new lift called the DeMoisy Express.
-This six-passenger high-speed detachable lift will provide double the uphill capacity in this area and provide access to new runs on DeMoisy Peak.
-The ride to the top will take only 10 minutes and the lift can move 2,400 people an hour.
+Last season, Snowbasin invested in the DeMoisy Express.
+This six-passenger high-speed detachable lift doubled the uphill capacity in this area and provided access to new runs on DeMoisy Peak.
+The ride to the top takes only 10 minutes and the lift can move 2,400 people per hour.

-In addition to the new lift, a new 5,000-square-foot patio has been installed at the Strawberry Gondola base area.
-The patio features heated cobblestones, seating for 180 patrons, and new restaurant offerings.
+Catch a few rays on the 5,000-square-foot patio at the Strawberry Gondola base area.
+The patio features heated cobblestones and seating for 180 patrons.

 The restaurants and day lodges are beautiful log-style buildings, with high ceilings and wooden beams, huge stone fireplaces, unending walls of windows, and giant chandeliers.
 Outside, the heated sidewalks make life in ski boots easy.